kishan169/kishan169/README.md

 <h3>Tech enthusiast who loves to build apps that are interesting and useful and a passionate learner who's always willing to learn and work across technologies and domains.
 I love to explore new technologies and leverage them to solve real-life problems sparkles.</h3>

- <li>I’m actively looking for oppurtunity with revolutionary company.</li>
+ <li>I’m actively looking for an opportunity with a revolutionary company.</li>
- <li> I'm observant and intuitive problem-solver, focussed on writing clean, elegant and efficient code</li>
+ <li> I'm an observant and intuitive problem-solver, focused on writing clean, elegant, and efficient code.</li>
- <li>  I hold Bachelour's degree in Automobile I become Java Backend Developer.</li>
+ <li> I hold a bachelor's degree in Automobile I become a Java Backend Developer.</li>

 <br>